juliusbaechle/juliusbaechle/README.md

 - 📫 **How to reach me:** julius.baechle@yahoo.de

+- 💬 Ask me about : Arduino, C++ and Qt

+- 🔭 **Future goal:** study of computer science

-- 📄 **Career as software developer:**
+- 📄 **Software developing career:**
-I've been interested in programming since 2013, when I started programming my graphic-capable calculator in Texas Instrument's Basic, a cruelly limited programming language.
-Moving on I learned Java as my first object-oriented language and wrote a recreation of "Snake" with a level editor and my own version of "Battleships".
-Through several Arduino projects, I started learning C++, which is my main programming language today.
-Between 2017 and 2021 I studied automation technology at the HS Esslingen and learned the basics of Javascript, PHP, HTML, CSS, Python, SQL and C#.
-As a dual student at WMF GmbH, I visited the software development department for coffee machines multiple times, deepening my knowledge in C++ and additionally learning Qt and SQLite.
-Since March 2021 I am working as a software developer in this department, where I take on increasingly responsible tasks such as defining inter-process interfaces.
-Currently, I am looking for a computer science study that will further expand my knowledge in the beautiful and interesting field of software development.
+  **2021 - 2022:**
+  I have been working as a embedded software developer at WMF GmbH since March 2021.
+In the first six months I worked in an international team on the development of the Automated Coffee System.
+The next topic was the implementation of a JSON-RPC library in C++, with features like automatic validation through template metaprogramming, submission of type-correct exceptions, and a publisher-subscriber model.
+In the last half year I have taken on responsible tasks like the definition of inter-process interfaces including entities and modules.

+  **2017 - 2021:**
+  In my study of automation technology at the HS Esslingen I learned the basics of Javascript, PHP, HTML, CSS, Python, Matlab and C#.
+  As a dual student at the WMF GmbH, I visited the software development department for coffee machines multiple times, deepening my knowledge in C++ and additionally learning Qt and SQLite.

+  **2013 - 2017:**
+  I started programming my graphing calculator in Texas Instruments Basic, an extremely limited programming language:
+  Only one-letter variables, a maximum of 50 jump addresses for branches and loops, and an editor that allowed you to go up or down only one line at a time.
+Nevertheless, I managed to implement a simple but already graphical poker game.
+After that I learned Java as my first object-oriented language and wrote a replica of "Snake" with a level editor and my own version of Battleships.
+Through several Arduino projects I started to learn C++.

 - 📘 **Books I can recommend:**
   "Clean Architecture" by Robert C. Martin
   "Clean Code" by Robert C. Marting
   "Entwurfsmuster" by Matthias Geirhos
   "A Philosophy of Software Design" by John Ousterhout

-- 📅 **Projects timeline:**
-  2022: QlockToo, MinesweeperHack
-  2021: Raytracing, LedMatrix
-  2020: LoopingLouie, MicroQt, AutoDoc
-  2019: Quadcopter
-  2018: LedStrip

-- ⚡ **Fun fact:** Because I programmed my calculator in class, I once got 0 points for the oral grade. 😅

 <h3 align="left">Connect with me:</h3>
 <p align="left">